What is the Threatened Species Bake Off?

 The Children’s Award is open for children aged 5 to 15 years.

 The Open category is for entries by individuals 15 years and over.
 This can include entries from organisations and community groups.

 The winner will be decided by you, the public!
-All entries will be uploaded into an album on the Threatened Species Commissioner’s Facebook page during the final week of the competition.
+All entries will be uploaded into an album on the Threatened Species Commissioner’s Facebook page during the competition.
 The winner will be the entry with the most likes.

 Open to all Australian schools.
 Schools are encouraged to submit their entry along with a short video or 100 word comment on why their threatened species is important to their school or region.
 Schools can enter via social media or by sending their entry to email@example.com.

 Open to all organisations and community groups.
 Organisations and community groups are encouraged to submit their entry along with a short video or 100 word comment on why their threatened species is important to their organisation or group.
 Organisations can enter via social media or by sending their entry to firstname.lastname@example.org.

 Michael Atkinson, AKA Outback Mike, is an adventurer, survivalist, filmmaker, author, and former military pilot.
 When not sailing up the Great Barrier Reef in a home-made dugout canoe or surviving alone in the Tasmanian wilderness for 64 days as he did on the hit SBS TV show Alone Australia he’s either editing his films or dreaming up the next adventure.
 He’s partial to a pickled pigface and is passionate about the reintroduction of Aboriginal land management techniques to return the bush to the condition Europeans found it in.
 Whilst not a pro at prepping sea cucumber, he can bake a mean fishcake from a speared mullet.